-The clerical staff who performs the reservation functions handles a number of asks that are important to the orderly accumulation and dissemination of reservation information to the appropriate department.
+The clerical staff who performs the reservation functions handles a number of tasks that are important to the orderly accumulation and dissemination of reservation information to the appropriate department.
 In a reservation process, the following difficulties rise:

-- (1) Difficulty in handling reservation years in advance. - (2) Extreme difficulty in controlling accuracy of reservation records. - (3) A lot of paper work due to various kinds of reservation. - (4) Difficulty in determining room availability during high season. - (5) Making a reservation is time consuming and prone to error. - (6) Sluggish closure of room sale and reservation done by phone and fax.
+- (1) Difficulty in handing reservation years in advance. - (2) Extreme difficulty in controlling accuracy of reservation records. - (3) A lot of paper work due to various kinds of reservation. - (4) Difficulty in determining room availability during high season. - (5) Making a reservation is time consuming and proning the errors. - (6) Sluggish closure of room sale and reservation done by phone and fax.